Alan Heeks

 Meaning, purpose and connection are more a direction of travel than a destination we reach.
 They can help our journey through life to be one of discovery and service, even in these turbulent years.

-Blogs Comments Off on Deep Adaptation and climate change: An intro to the work of Jem Bendell
+Blogs Comments Off on Deep Adaptation and climate change: an introduction

 Aug 262021

 Back in 2018, the sense of urgency about the climate crisis rose sharply, helped by several key voices, including Greta Thunberg, and Professor Jem Bendell.
-Whilst he strongly supports all efforts to reduce climate change, he cites extensive scientific evidence that it is too late to avoid serious worsening.
-Jem uses the term Deep Adaptation as a focus for facing and adapting to the major climate and related challenges of the coming years: I agree with his view that we need to find responses which go well beyond resilience in the way it is mostly understood.
+Jem uses the term Deep Adaptation as a focus for facing and adapting to the major climate and related challenges of the coming years, to emphasise that we need to find responses which go well beyond resilience in the way it is mostly understood.
+Whilst he strongly supports all efforts to reduce climate change, he cites extensive scientific evidence that it is too late to avoid serious worsening: this view has been well vindicated by developments since 2018.

-As of 2021, Deep Adaptation is best summed up as a large informal network and body of resources (blogs, videos, etc.) which have grown around Jem’s original paper published in 2018.
+As of 2023, the Deep Adaptation Forum is best summed up as an informal enabling network, with a range of online groups and resources (blogs, videos, special interest groups etc.) which have grown around Jem’s original paper published in 2018.
+It is worth clarifying that Deep Adaptation Forum is not a membership organisation, nor is it a lobbying or campaigning network.
 This blog offers my view of the main elements of DA.
 You can get a good overview and entry routes at www.deepadaptation.info.
 To see Jem’s updated version of his original 30-page paper, click here.

 One of the many things I value in Jem’s approach is that he acknowledges the deep emotional and spiritual impacts of facing a bleak outlook, and points to ways to process these impacts, including faith, and “a vision of people sharing compassion, love and play.”
 Having led various groups on Deep Adaptation, I support the view that the first step in engaging with the climate crisis is to face and work through emotional responses, which may include fear, grief, bewilderment, and despair.